spencer1227/next-ice-cream/README.md

 # Build CLI App Inquirer
-# a
+# README Generator

 [![License: MIT](https://img.shields.io/badge/License-MIT-yellow.svg)](https://opensource.org/licenses/MIT)

 ## Criteria
 Work with a partner to implement the following user story:
-* My name is a.
+* My name is Spencer Hoile.
 As a developer, I want to create a command-line application that takes in input from the user and creates a README.

 # Acceptance Criteria
 GIVEN a command-line application that accepts user input